 The Headteacher has the right to search a student or their possessions where they have 'reasonable grounds' to suspect that the student may have a prohibited item, or any other item that the school rules identify as an item which may be searched for.
-The list of prohibited items is:
+Staff at Hillcrest School follow the DFE Searching, Screening and Confiscation Advice for Schools, July 2022.